Monkey Island 2: LeChuck's Revenge

 Monkey Island 2: LeChuck's Revenge is an adventure game developed and published by LucasArts in 1991.
+Players control the pirate Guybrush Threepwood, who searches for the legendary treasure of Big Whoop and faces the zombie pirate LeChuck.

-A sequel to 1990's The Secret of Monkey Island, it is the second game in the Monkey Island series.
-It was the sixth LucasArts game to use the SCUMM engine, and the first game to use the iMUSE sound system.
-In it, pirate Guybrush Threepwood searches for the legendary treasure of Big Whoop and again faces off against the pirate LeChuck, who is now a zombie.
+Like The Secret of Monkey Island (1990), development was led by Ron Gilbert with Tim Schafer and Dave Grossman.
+Monkey Island 2 was the sixth LucasArts game to use the SCUMM engine and the first to use the iMUSE sound system.

-The development team for Monkey Island 2 was largely the same as for The Secret of Monkey Island.
-The project was led by Ron Gilbert, who was again joined by Tim Schafer and Dave Grossman.
-The game was a critical success, but a commercial disappointment.
-Monkey Island 2 was followed by The Curse of Monkey Island in 1997; the third game in the series had to deal with the predecessor's ambiguous ending and to vaguely explain it.
-In 2022, a sixth game Return to Monkey Island was released, whose plot begins right after the cliffhanger of Monkey Island 2, but is not a sequel to the latter, and the games following Monkey Island 2 all remain canonical.
-A "Special Edition" remake of Monkey Island 2 was released in 2010, following a similar remake of the first game.
+Monkey Island 2 was a critical success, but a commercial disappointment.
+It was followed by The Curse of Monkey Island in 1997.
+A remake was released in 2010, following a similar remake of the first game.
+In 2022, Gilbert released Return to Monkey Island, set after the cliffhanger of Monkey Island 2.

 Gameplay

 LeChuck's Revenge plays like most SCUMM-based point-and-click adventure games.
 Actions and dialogues are depicted on an Animation Window which covers the top of the screen; verbal commands are listed in the lower left-hand corner of the screen, while Inventory items are shown as icons on the lower right-hand corner.
 A Sentence Line is located below the Animation Window and serves in describing the actions of the player.

 The game was one of the few adventure games that offered the player a choice in levels of puzzle difficulty.
 In some versions, before starting the game, the player is prompted to choose between regular version and "Monkey 2 Lite", a relatively stripped-down experience that bypasses many puzzles entirely.
-On the back of the game's packaging it is (jokingly) stated that this mode is intended for video-game reviewers.
+On the back of the game's packaging it is jokingly stated that this mode is intended for video-game reviewers.